andy8radshaw/sei-group-project-3/README.md

 I personally continued to use Trello to keep on top of my to-do list and this worked very well throughout the project.

 ### **Blockers:**
 One of the main blockers for this project would be the sometimes lacking in communication between team members.
-Due to one of the team being located in Tokyo, Japan, there was a large time difference so it was often hard to keep track of where we were all at.
+Due to one of the team being located in a completely different time-zone, it was often hard to keep track of where we were all at.
+Which meant that in the Groups section, adding more features was prioritised when styling was needed ready for deployment.
 Communication between team members I believe is a crucial aspect of programming during a project, especially in this early stage of our programming careers.

 If we had clearer communiction we would have been able to help reign in the amount of features being added and make sure that upon deployment we we're all together finished as a team.